felipebita/credit_risk/README.md

 **2.2 - Machine Learning Modeling**

-For this project, seven ML models for classification: Logistic Regression (LR), Random Forest (RF), Light Gradient Boosting Machine (LGBM), XGBoost (XGB) Multilayer perceptron (MLP); were evaluted considering four metrics: Balanced Accuracy, Precision, Recall, F1, Kappa and AUC; in a 5-fold cross validation strategy.
-Scalled and not scalled data were tested and hyperparameter tunning was done for the best model.
+For this project, five ML models for classification: Logistic Regression (LR), Random Forest (RF), Light Gradient Boosting Machine (LGBM) and XGBoost (XGB); were evaluted considering four metrics: Balanced Accuracy, Precision, Recall, F1, Kappa and AUC; in a 5-fold cross validation strategy.
+Scalled and not scalled data were tested and calibration was done for the best model.

-**2.3 - Company Expansion Strategy**
+**2.3 - Company Business Strategy**

-With the best model selected, a one time modeling was done and the results used to calculate the prospects of the company strategy using the model.
-Then, the questions of "The Challenge" were answered.
+After selecting the best model, a business strategy was developed considering different acceptance rates of credit, where portfolio value was estimated and expected loss minimized.

 **2.4 - Model Deploy**

-The one time model was saved and deployed.
+The best model was saved and deployed.
 A small dataset was used to test the API and the model.

 **2.5 - Report Writing**

 A report with all relevant information obtained during the project was written.
-And the notebook with all the code was made [available](https://github.com/felipebita/credit_risk/blob/main/notebook/credit_risk_modeling.ipynb).
+And the notebook with all the code and complamentary analysis was made [available](https://github.com/felipebita/credit_risk/blob/main/notebook/credit_risk_modeling.ipynb).

 ## **3 - Data Analysis Report**
+The dataset used in this project was composed of 32580 lending records, with seven features about the borrower.
+After removing records with NAs and outlier values, 28632 records were left.
+As summarized in Table 1, the mean age of the borrowers was 28 years, and the mean loan was 9650$ with a mean interest rate of 11%.
+In this dataset, 21.7% of the borrowers defaulted their loans.

 **Table 1.** Descriptive statistics of the continuous variables.
 | |person_age	| person_income	| person_emp_length	| loan_amnt	| loan_int_rate	| loan_percent_income	| cb_person_cred_hist_length |